szsctt/ngs_barcodes/README.md

 ```
 - set1: 	# name of this set of barcodes
     type: constant
-    mismatches: 0
     start: 0
     barcodes:
         barcode1: CGTAG
         barcode2: TCCTA
 ```

 The barcode set name must begin the yaml block.
 The (0-based) position where this barcode is expected within the read must also be specified (`start`).
 The sequences of the barcodes (`barcodes`) should be specified, with each barcode given a name.
-Optionally, barcodes can be located allowing for mismatches (`mismatches` > 0).
-Allowing for mismatches will slow down the script.

-Two additional barcode names may be present in the output files: 'none', where none of the barcodes specified could be identified for a given read, and 'ambiguous', where more than one of the barcodes specified could be identified for a given read (only when `mismatches` > 0).
+One additional barcode name may be present in the output files: 'none', where none of the barcodes specified could be identified for a given read.

 #### Variable barcodes